ajay-rathod0801/reside_ease/README.md

-# untitled
+# Reside-Ease

-A new Flutter project.
+A Flutter application for residents of a society to manage their day to day activities.

 ## Getting Started